Yannpink/pinksale-knowledge/Other Services.md

 ## Important Note

-Contact Saul Pink (https://t.me/SaulPink) for better discounts on all services.
+Contact Saul Pink - The owner of Pinksale (https://t.me/SaulPink) for better discounts on all services.